subashiT/subashiT/README.md

 - 🎓 Studying Electronics and Telecommunication Engineering
 - 📧 How to reach me: akashsovis@gmail.com
 - ⚒️ Want my help?
 [Catch me on Fiverr](https://www.fiverr.com/akashsovis)
-- ⚡ Fun fact: I'm a big fan of movies
+- ⚡ Fun fact: I'm a big fan of The Mentalist and Code Lyoko

 ---